Spiritual signs in nature and their meaning in indigenous cultures

 Signs related to natural phenomena

-Rain after a dry period
+Rain after a dry spell

 Rain often symbolizes purification, renewal, and abundance.